ccarpenterg/LearningTensorFlow2.0/README.md

 ### CIFAR-10: A More Challenging Dataset for CNNs

 So far we have trained our neural networks on the MNIST dataset, and have achieved high acurracy rates for both the training and test datasets.
-Now we
+Now we train our Convnet on the CIFAR-10 dataset, which contains 60,000 images of 32x32 pixels in color (3 channels) divided in 10 classes (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck).

 <img src="https://storage.googleapis.com/kaggle-competitions/kaggle/3649/media/cifar-10.png" title="CIFAR-10" width="295" />

+As we'll see in this notebook, the CIFAR-10 dataset will prove particularly challenging for our very basic Convnet, and from this point we'll start exploring the world of pretrained neural networks.

 ### Pretrained Convolutional Neural Networks